Editorial Guidelines

 Do not use a colon before a listing when the lead-in ends with a verb.
 Use a colon before a listing when its preceding clause or words constitute a complete sentence.

-• For additional information, contact University Communications, Newman Alumni Center.
+• For additional information, contact the Office of University Communications.

 • The boss made a promise: hybrid work schedules for everyone.